 - Orana Wildlife Park

-Orana Park is New Zealand’s only open-range zoo.
-Therefore, the animals live in open enclosures emulating their natural habitat.
-There are also wildlife encounters that let you get close up and personal.
+There are also wildlife encounters that let you get up close and personal.
 Don’t miss the lion encounter (extra fee), a one-of-a-kind opportunity.
-Reserve your often discounted Orana Park entry tickets here. - Willowbank Wildlife Reserve
+Reserve your often-discounted Orana Park entry tickets here. - Willowbank Wildlife Reserve

-Here you will find rare native species, including takahe, kiwi, kea, kaka, and tuatara, feed eels, and learn about New Zealand’s natural history.
-There is an optional Māori cultural performance and dinner option.
-Reserve your often discounted Willowbank entry tickets here. - Swim with dolphins or take a wildlife cruise in Akaroa
+Here, you will find rare native species, including takahe, kiwi, kea, kaka, and tuatara.
+Plus, you can feed eels and learn about New Zealand’s natural history.
+Reserve your Willowbank entry tickets here. - Swim with dolphins or take a wildlife cruise in Akaroa

 Things to do in Christchurch – museums